Insider Guide: How to Spend 3 Days in Miami

 Wynwood Walls (Official)

-Wynwood Walls is the name of a paid outdoor exhibit you can visit in the heart of Wynwood.
-It’s a pleasant space to walk around, and it features a rotating exhibit of murals from famous international and local artists.
+Wynwood Walls is the name of a paid outdoor exhibit you can visit.
+It’s a pleasant space to walk around, and here you’ll find a rotating exhibit of murals from famous international and local artists.
 The exhibit itself is enjoyable, and it’s a great jumping-off point for exploring some of the city’s most popular murals.
-However, it’s also a very cookie-cutter experience, and there’s another way you can see beautiful Wynwood murals for free.
+Tickets cost $12 for adults and $5 for kids 6-17.

 Visit: Wynwood Walls